ApryseSDK/pdftron-react-native/API.md

 #### collabEnabled
 bool, optional, defaults to false

 Defines whether to enable realtime collaboration.
 If true then `currentUser` must be set as well for collaboration mode to work.
+Feature set may vary between local and collaboration mode

 ```js
 <DocumentView